DGX Spark · part 7

 - Does Gemma 4 NVFP4 work on SM121 (GB10) with vLLM 0.19?

 - Yes, but only with --moe-backend marlin.
-SM121 lacks native FP4 compute, so MoE layers must use the Marlin W4A16 backend.
+SM121 (GB10) lacks the tcgen05/TMEM tensor-core path the native FP4 MoE kernel needs, so the CUTLASS FP4 MoE path crashes on sm120/121 and MoE layers fall back to the Marlin W4A16 backend.
 Dense layers use FLASHINFER_CUTLASS.
 The official vllm/vllm-openai:gemma4-cu130 image handles this correctly.

 - What is the gemma4_patched.py file and do I need it?